ben-benson/DynamoObject/README.md

 * Subclass to create specific object types and add your own helper methods
 * Detects change to object key(s) so you can reuse object as template
 * Automatically generated keys with support for custom defined key generators
+* Sacrifices some automation for flexibility
+	* Store references to other tables under any property name you like
+	* Allows you to get maximum power out of dynamic no-sql schema:
+	* For example, log records with reference to related object:
+		* history.<date> = <reference_uuid>

 ## Example Usage